Research Funding

 Highlights

-• The Weatherhead Center supports faculty research projects with grants up to $25,000.
+• The Weatherhead Center supports faculty research projects with grants of up to $25,000.

-• The WCFIA Steering Committee evaluates the proposals.
+• The Weatherhead Steering Committee evaluates the proposals.

-• Within a three-year time frame, Faculty Associates are eligible for one medium grant of approximately $25,000 for either a conference or a research project.
+• Within a three-year time frame, Faculty Associates are eligible for one medium grant of up to $25,000 for a research project.

 Faculty Associates are eligible for medium grants for research that brings together faculty from different fields.
-Proposals for research projects should relate to the core interests of the Center.
-This research focuses on international, transnational, global, and comparative national topics and may address contemporary or historical topics, including rigorous policy analysis as well as the study of specific countries and regions outside the United States.
-The medium research projects may relate to a subsequent Weatherhead Initiative proposal, and the projects are encouraged to take a similar interdisciplinary research approach.
+Proposals for projects should relate to the core research interests of the Center.
+This research focuses on international, transnational, global, and comparative national issues and may address contemporary or historical topics, including rigorous policy analysis, as well as the study of specific countries and regions outside the United States.

-Only Faculty Associates of the Weatherhead Center may apply for this research project funding, but proposed research may include other scholars and practitioners inside and outside Harvard.
-The purpose of these grants is to enable faculty to initiate research that may evolve into a larger project.
-(Funding is not intended for completing projects that were begun earlier.)
-Faculty may seek external funding after this initial grant, but these projects are also eligible for Weatherhead Initiative support.
+Only Faculty Associates of the Weatherhead Center may apply for this research funding, but proposed research may include other scholars and practitioners from both inside and outside of Harvard.
+Preference is given to proposals by faculty who have not previously been funded.
+Please note that only current ladder faculty are eligible to receive faculty funding from the Weatherhead Center.

 How to Apply

 Any Faculty Associate interested in applying for a medium grant for faculty research should submit a three- to four-page narrative describing the research topic and its significance.
-The proposal should outline the purpose and goals of the research, provide a brief description of the methodology to be employed, reference relevant literature, and describe the proposed results (article, book, seminar, etc.) and how the research will be shared with the Weatherhead Center community.
+The proposal should outline the purpose and goals of the research, provide a brief description of the methodology to be employed, reference relevant literature, and describe both the proposed results (article, book, seminar, etc.) and how the research will be shared with the Weatherhead Center community.
 A detailed budget is also necessary.
 Faculty may apply for either the forthcoming academic year or for the following year.
-Please also include a curriculum vitae that includes significant publications.
-Questions and proposals should be submitted to Kate Brady.
+Please also include a two-page curriculum vitae that includes significant publications relevant to this proposal.

 Proposal Evaluation

-The WCFIA Steering Committee evaluates these proposals and makes recommendations to the Center's director and the executive director.
+The Weatherhead Steering Committee evaluates these proposals and makes recommendations to the Center's director and executive director.

 Deadlines